dotnet/performance/src/benchmarks/gc/docs/jupyter_notebook.md

 # Using with Jupyter Notebook

-A jupyter notebook has already been set up in `jupyter_notebook.py`.
+A Jupyter Notebook has already been set up in `jupyter_notebook.py`.
 So far, it's only been tested with VSCode.

 ## Using with VSCode

-* Run `code .` in the `/performance/src/benchmarks/gc` directory.
+* Run `code .` in the `/performance/src/benchmarks/gc` directory or use VS Code's `Open Folder` option from the `File` menu.
 * Open `jupyter_notebook.py`.
 * Open your settings and enable `"editor.codeLens": true,`.
 * Wait a minute for CodeLens to show up in the notebook.

 ## Overview

 * Click on `Run cell` in the top cell.
 This is the only cell that is not optional to run.
 * Each of the other cells corresponds to some command.
 Instead of providing command line arguments, edit the code to provide different arguments to the function.
   You can then re-run that cell without needing to reload traces.